LIV/VKEW/README.md

 vkewInitDevice(device);

-//Check for extension command to be loaded if(vkSomeFunctionEXT != NULL)
+//Check for the extension command to be loaded if(vkSomeFunctionEXT != NULL)
 {
-    //the vkSomeFunctionEXT Vulkan command is not null anc callable }
+    //the vkSomeFunctionEXT Vulkan command is not null and callable }

-//If you want to unlad all loaded pointers vkewQuit();
+//If you want to unload all loaded pointers vkewQuit();
 ```